 Al Ghazzali has given some account of his own religious development in a work entitled: Munqidh min-ad-dalal.
 This account is significant, but as the Baron Carra de Vaux remarks, his eventual explicit adoption of a Sufi mysticism was not merely a consequence of the failure of his other attempts to find a solution to life's profoundest problems but a result of his early influences.
 For, soon after his birth at Tus in Khorassan in 450 A.H.
-(1059 A.D.), his father died and he was brought up by a Sufi.
+(1059), his father died and he was brought up by a Sufi.
 Nevertheless his mystical leanings did not assert themselves vigorously till he was well on to maturity.
+Up to that time he devoted himself to the usual studies of canon law, the orthodox theology, the doctrines of the Mutazillites, and a variety of other subjects, including the works of the Sufis.
+For a time he was a student of the Asharite Imam Al Haramayn at Nysabur.
+He himself represents his attitude as at this time that of one working and wishing for reputation and wealth.
+In 484 A.H. he was honoured by appointment to the "University" or "Academy" of Baghdad, where he soon acquired great renown as lawyer and theologian.